allebb/pirrot/README.md

 - [More info](pcb/README.md)
 - [Edit PCB](https://easyeda.com/integrac/rpi-repeater)

-# Pirrot being used in the wild...
+# Pirrot being used in the wild

 Below is a compiled list of known projects and/or articles that have been created by users of Pirrot.
-I hope you can visit these great project sites and get inspired :)
+I hope you can visit these great project sites and get some inspiration to build your own using this software.

-* [Margirine Man's Baofeng BF-888S Compact Repeater Project](https://www.mdshooters.com/showthread.php?t=244553) (based on Raspberry Pi Zero W)
+* [Margirine Man's Baofeng BF-888S Compact Repeater Project](https://www.mdshooters.com/showthread.php?t=244553) (based on a Raspberry Pi Zero W)

-__If you have a write up or know of a project using Pirrot, please let me know by emailing me at ballen@bobbyallen.me and I'll get the article linked here to help and/or inspire others.__
+__If you have a write-,up, blog post or photo gallery, or know of a project using Pirrot, please let me know by emailing me at ballen@bobbyallen.me and I'll get the article linked here to help and/or inspire others.__